 RAF Odiham is an active RAF Station.
 You MUST present some form of photo ID as you enter through the Main Gate.
 You and any passengers will be checked against the OMCC list.
 If you or your guest(s) do not have photo ID you will be refused access.
 No refund will be given if you are unable to attend due to this.

 Do not bring along last-minute guests.
 You and/or your guest will be refused entry.

 Also be aware that the armed guards at the gate may search your vehicle.

 Although rare, OMCC cannot control any aircraft movements on the day and these will have an impact on the sessions.
 We will endeavour to make the day run as smoothly as possible but OMCC cannot be held responsible for the loss of track time.

-The mandatory riders briefing will commence promptly at 08:00 hrs for the Fast and Inters group and at 08:20 hrs for the Novices.
+The mandatory riders briefing will commence promptly at 08:00 hrs for the Experienced and Inters group and at 08:20 hrs for the Novices.
 Please ensure that you are on-time.
 It is preferable to leave your wheel change, nervous wee or cup of tea until after the briefing.
 If you are late, you will miss your first session and will not be able to ride until you have been briefed.